Shopify/ruby-style-guide/README.md

   don't need a bang for that.
 Bangs are to mark a more dangerous version of a method, e.g. `save` returns a `bool` in ActiveRecord, whereas `save!` will throw an exception on failure.

-* Avoid using `rescue nil`.
-It swallows all errors, including syntax errors, and makes them hard to track down.

 * Avoid using `update_all`.
 If you do use it, use a scoped association (`Shop.where(amount: nil).update_all(amount: 0)`) instead of the two-argument